For information on installing a wood or pellet burning fire, please see this page.

 - Make sure a hose, connected to a pressurised water supply, or a knapsack sprayer is available immediately next to the fire.

 - The fire must be supervised at all times.
-If the NZFS attend the fire and it is unsupervised they will extinguish the fire.
+If Fire and Emergency New Zealand attend the fire and it is unsupervised they will extinguish the fire.

 - Light the fire early in the morning and extinguish the fire by nightfall.